Every item that adorns the walls of the Brickhouse has a story. Just ask Leo Chow.

 Throughout the ‘30s, it played host to a series of cafes, including The Viceroy, The Railway, and even The Lido.
 By 1942, however, the 700 block of Main had gone heavily industrial.
 The once majestic Imperial Theatre was home to an auto wrecker, and 732 Main had become Commercial Grinders—which it remained into the late 1950s.

-By the time Chow took over in 1992, it was once again a restaurant—a blues bar known as Hogan’s Alley (the sign still hangs in the hallway).
+By the time Chow and Wong took over in the early 1990s, it was once again a restaurant—a blues bar known as Hogan’s Alley (the sign still hangs in the hallway).
 Much of the hardware was already in place: the bar, the general layout, and, of course, the brickwork.